What We're About

 No location to shoot in?
 No Problem!

-Derek Arwood was one of our very first interns during our Atlanta years.
+Derek was one of our very first interns during our Atlanta years.
 Eventually becoming a full team member, Derek worked on a large number of our projects.
 Derek now owns and operates his own production company in the Atlanta area – Crevo Visual Media, Inc.

 Rico Reese came to us from Western Carolina University.
 Though he was a football player, and eventually went on to play professionally in the Arena Football League, he never lost his love of production.
 Rico picked up a camera when he first joined us as an intern, and none of us can remember him ever putting it down the entire summer he was there.
-Rico was a critical part of our team during our production series for the 2005 National Boy Scout Jamboree in Fredricksburg, MD.
+Rico was a critical part of our team during our production series for the 2005 National Boy Scout Jamboree in Fredricksburg, VA.
 He felt most comfortable either with a camera in his hand, or sitting at an editing suite.
-We even talked him into a few on-camera spots, as show in his photo.
+We even talked him into a few on-camera spots, as shown in his photo.

 Rico currently owns Rico Reese Visuals, his production company in Atlanta, GA.

 Lee was our very first intern after moving our company to NC.
 Coming from the Film Studies program at NC State University, Lee did quite a bit of traveling with us.
 Lee worked on projects in Williams Lake and Vancouver, British Columbia, Phoenix, AZ, and Portland, OR.
+One of the projects Lee worked on won a Telly Award.
+After a couple of years as a news editor for WRAL in Raleigh, Lee has now moved to Atlanta to edit for WXIA-TV.

 Daniel Rode was another of our NC State interns that eventually became a full team member.
 Daniel was part of the intern group that created the online series ‘Street Foodie Diaries‘ based on the food truck scene in the NC Triangle area.
 Daniel also got to travel with us a bit working on a live webcast we produced during the March Madness tournament in Dallas,TX.